Don't Make Models Guess Security and Safety: Symbolic Guardrails for Domain-Specific AI Agents: Study 1: Verifiability of Security and Safety Requirements Evaluated in Agent Benchmarks

-\textbf{Search Criteria.} We aim to identify papers that (1) propose one or more benchmarks, (2) evaluate tool-use LLM-based agents, and (3) incorporate safety or security considerations into the evaluation.
-We use the arXiv API as our search interface because most recent papers relevant to AI agents are available on arXiv, often well before formal publication.
-Because tool-using AI agents enabled by recent LLMs emerged only after the release of ChatGPT~\cite{chatgpt} in late 2022, we limit the search period to January 1, 2022 through March 1, 2026.
+\textbf{Search Criteria.} We target papers that (1) propose a benchmark, (2) evaluate tool-calling LLM-based agents, and (3) evaluate agent security or safety.
+We use the arXiv API as our search interface for two reasons: AI agent papers typically appear on arXiv well before formal publication, and arXiv's subject metadata (e.g., cs.SE) enables filtering to keep the candidate set tractable.
+Because LLM-based agents emerged only after ChatGPT's release~\cite{chatgpt} in late 2022, we limit the search period to Jan.\ 2022 through Mar.\ 2026.

-Following prior recommendations~\cite{felizardo2016using}, we first define a seed set of 15 relevant benchmark papers with which we were already familiar.
-By analyzing this seed set, we define the search criteria: (a) title or abstract contains at least one of the whole words: \emph{``bench''}, \emph{``benchmark''}, \emph{``dataset''}, or \emph{``framework''}, (b) title contains at least one of the substrings: \emph{``eval''}, \emph{``assess''}, \emph{``bench''}, or \emph{``dataset''}, (c) title or abstract contains the whole word \emph{``agent''}, (d) title or abstract contains at least one of the whole words: \emph{``safety''}, \emph{``security''}, \emph{``privacy''}, \emph{``confidentiality''}, \emph{``policy''}, \emph{``risk''}, or \emph{``attack''}, and (e) paper is cross-listed in at least one of the arXiv categories: cs.AI (Artificial Intelligence), cs.CL (Computation and Language), or cs.LG (Machine Learning).
+Following prior work~\cite{felizardo2016using}, we first assemble a seed set of 15 papers known to the authors.
+By analyzing this seed set, we derive the following inclusion criteria: (a) title or abstract contains at least one whole word from \{\textit{bench, benchmark, dataset, framework}\}; (b) title contains at least one substring from \{\textit{eval, assess, bench, dataset}\}; (c) title or abstract contains the whole word \textit{agent}; (d) title or abstract contains at least one whole word from \{\textit{safety, security, privacy, confidentiality, policy, risk, attack}\}; and (e) the paper is cross-listed in at least one of the arXiv categories cs.AI, cs.CL, or cs.LG.

-Using these criteria, we retrieved 553 search results.
-We manually examined the papers and found that many irrelevant results were related to reinforcement learning or robotics, where terms \emph{``agent''} and \emph{``policy''} are often used in different senses.
-To reduce this noise, we added two exclusion criteria: (a) paper cross-listed in cs.RO (Robotics), (b) title or abstract contains any of the whole words: \emph{``robot''}, \emph{``self-driving''}, \emph{``embodied''}, or \emph{``reinforcement''}.
+The query returned 553 candidate papers.
+Manual inspection revealed that many were irrelevant, concerning reinforcement learning or robotics, where ``agent'' and ``policy'' carry different meanings.
+We therefore added two exclusion criteria: (f) the paper is cross-listed in cs.RO; and (g) title or abstract contains any whole word from \{\textit{robot, self-driving, embodied, reinforcement}\}.
+After the exclusions, 413 papers remained.

-Under these criteria, we identify 413 papers, including 12 of the 15 seed papers.
-Details are provided in the materials in Section~\ref{sec:data_availability_statement}.